Italian auxiliary cruiser Ramb III

 The Italian auxiliary cruiser Ramb III was built at Genoa by Ansaldo in 1938.

 Ramb III was the third of four sister reefer ships all built to the same design.
 The other ships were the Ramb I, the Ramb II, and the Ramb IV.
 The four ships were built for the Royal Banana Monopoly Business (Regia Azienda Monopolio Banane).
 These ships were originally built to be "banana boats", built for transporting refrigerated bananas to Europe from Somaliland and Eritrea in Italian East Africa.

 However, in the event of war, the design of Ramb III allowed it to be refitted for commerce raiding.
 She was 3,667 tons displacement, oil powered and capable of 18½ knots.

 Convoy escort

-Ramb III never made it to East Africa.
 When Italy declared war on 10 June 1940, she was the only ship in the class in home waters.
 After being requisitioned by the Italian Royal Navy (Regia Marina), Ramb III served as a convoy escort.
 Like Ramb I and Ramb II, Ramb III was refitted and armed with two 4.7-inch (120 mm) guns and eight 13.2 mm anti-aircraft guns.